Pawel-Mackiewicz/BankApp/README.md

    - Create MySQL db and name it bankapp
    - Create a copy of the `.env.example` file and name it `.env`

-   - Fill in the `.env` file with your credentials:
+   - Fill in the `.env` file with your credentials, use `.env.example`:
    ```bash
    # Database configuration
    DB_URL=jdbc:mysql://localhost:3306/bankapp